-Students who have not attended for two or more quarters must submit a Re-Admit Form to the Office of the Registrar.
+Students who have not attended for four or more quarters must submit a Re-Admit Form to the Office of the Registrar.
 Students who are readmitted are subject to the rules and regulations, and program curriculum in effect at the time of reentry.
 Re-Admit Forms must be submitted prior to the published deadline.
+The College reserves the right to test all readmitted students for competencies retained in prior courses.